Brindavan Express: History

 The train is named after the Brindavan Gardens located near Mysore, which is a popular tourist attraction.
 This train introduced in the 1964 as the first intercity express in the Southern Railways.
 At that time it had stops only at Katpadi Junction and Jolarpettai Junction covering the 360 km in 5 hours.
 Later due to derailments of some trains the speed was reduced to take 5.5 hours in the 1980s.
 With increase in stops it has now come to 6 hours.
 In the early 1980s the train was operated as double decker with ac and non-ac classes, which was later on scrapped, and the train was operated as single deck.
 In the late 1980s the MAS-JTJ stretch was electrified.
 JTJ-SBC the train used diesel engines.
 For the purpose of speed this train used to have twin diesels for the up gradient (deccan) between JTJ and SBC.
 The Train celebrated its Golden Jubilee run on 1 October 2014.

 Loco link

-This train is currently hauled by WAP-4, WAP-7 class electric locomotive maintained by Electric Loco Shed Arakkonam, Royapuram of Southern Railway.
+earlier before the electrified line stretch and LHB coaches upgrade this train used to run with Diesel Traction and ICF rakes like Tondiarpet-based WDM-3A. now This train is currently hauled by WAP-4, WAP-7 class electric locomotive maintained by Electric Loco Shed Arakkonam, Royapuram of Southern Railway.